Sandra Kaji-O'Grady

-Sandra Kaji-O'Grady is an architectural academic and educator based in Brisbane, Australia.
+Sandra Kaji-O'Grady is an Australian architectural academic and educator based in Brisbane.
 She was Professor of Architecture, Dean and Head of the School of Architecture at the University of Queensland until 2018.

 Career

 Sandra Kaji-O'Grady has played an extensive role in architectural academia and tertiary education in Australia.
-She was Head of School at UTS (2005–2009), Professor and Head of Discipline at the University of Sydney (2011) and has been Professor, Head of School and Dean of Architecture at the University of Queensland since 2013.
+She was Head of School at University of Technology Sydney (2005–2009), Professor and Head of Discipline at the University of Sydney (2011) and was Professor, Head of School and Dean of Architecture at the University of Queensland (2013-18).
+She left the University of Queensland in December 2020.
 She currently sits on the editorial boards of Architecture and Culture, Studies in Material Thinking and Architecture Theory Review.

 Kaji-O'Grady resigned as Head of School from the University of Sydney "after the dean of architecture, design and planning, John Redmond, sent letters to more than 100 students at other universities guaranteeing them a place if they switched preferences to Sydney University – contravening anti-solicitation rules."
 Almost the entire department supported her in demanding the dean's resignation.

 Kaji-O'Grady co-directed, with architect John de Manincor, the 2013 National Conference of the Australian Institute of Architects.
 The conference, entitled Material, explored architecture's embrace of new materials and "expand the discourse on materiality beyond phenomena and affect to explore political, environmental and technological concerns."
 Kaji-O'Grady and De Manincor assembled a diverse assemblage of speakers, "from Matthias Kohler's research into robotics, to Kathrin Aste's sublime interventions in steel and concrete, to Cesare Peeren's radical approach to upcycling."
 The 2013 conference was also notable for ensuring a gender-balance in speakers at the architecture conference.
 Kaji-O'Grady writes that her co-director John de Manincor constructed a colourful spreadsheet that allowed them "to organize potential speakers according to material sub-theme, nationality and geographical reach of projects, scale of practice and, of course, gender."